 Guidance Counselor

-Guidance counselors commonly have a master’s degree in counseling and have completed an internship or completed a certain number of hours of supervised experience.
+Guidance counselors commonly have a master’s degree in counseling and have completed an internship or a certain number of hours of supervised experience.
 Some states require guidance counselors to hold a credential in the state where they work to practice.
 Depending on the state, this credential includes applying for licensure, certification, or endorsement.
-Guidance counselors should always check with their state’s licensing board prior to getting started with the licensure, certification, or endorsement process.
+Guidance counselors should always check with their state’s licensing board before getting started with the licensure, certification, or endorsement process.

 To learn more about what it takes to become a guidance counselor, check out the guide below.